Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 Existing solutions have so far been designed and developed independently of each other.
-On the one hand they have been developed one by one, on the other hand the solutions come from different, independed developers.
+On the one hand they have been developed one by one, on the other hand the solutions come from different, independent developers.
 No overall objective was followed.
 This leads to some problems, whereby the defined requirements are not fulfilled.
 These have already been explained in the [last blog entry]({{ site.baseurl }}{% link _posts/2019-11-27-new-environment-part2.markdown %}).